 Paul Scraton discovers pine forests, sand dunes and run-down industrial estates on Brandenburg’s 66-Lake-Trail…

 For the last four kilometres through the forest north of the spa town Bad Saarow, we do not meet a soul.
 Signposts and waymarkers amongst the trees suggest that this must be a popular hiking and Nordic walking spot in the summer; but out of high season we have the place to ourselves.

 It is an undulating landscape, one of crevices and hillocks formed at the end of the last ice age, when the retreating glaciers managed to deposit two huge stones – now known as the Markgrafensteine – around which picnic tables have been built.
 With weary legs, the slight inclines suddenly feel steep, and we hardly talk during the final stretch.
-Both of us, perhaps, are imagining removing our boots and reaching for a well-deserved bottle of beer…
+Both of us, perhaps, are imagining removing our boots and reaching for a well-deserved bottle of beer.

-Twenty kilometres and about five hours earlier, we climbed down from the Berlin-Frankfurt (Oder) train at the station of Hangelsberg, about thirty five minutes after leaving Alexanderplatz station.
-We had decided to attempt a couple of stages of the 66-Seen-Wanderweg (66-Lake-Trail), a 17-stage, 416km walking route that loops around Berlin, passing through Potsdam and which comes into contact of the Berlin S-Bahn stations at various points.
+Twenty kilometres and about five hours earlier, we had climbed down from the Berlin-Frankfurt (Oder) train at the station of Hangelsberg, about 35-minutes after leaving Alexanderplatz station.
+The plan was to attempt a couple of stages of the 66-Seen-Wanderweg (66-Lake-Trail), a 17-stage, 416 kilometre walking route that loops around Berlin, passing through Potsdam and the Brandenburg countryside, conveniently intersecting with various Berlin S-Bahn stations at various points.

-If we had stayed on the train it would have taken about ten minutes, travelling in a straight line, but following the curves of the river – glassy and barely moving – we caught sight of the clock tower in the old town centre about two and a half hours after we set out.
+If we had stayed on the train it would have taken about 10 minutes, travelling in a straight line; but following the curves of the river we caught sight of the clock tower in the old town centre about two and a half hours after we set out.
 Our guidebook suggested using the town for a lunch break, but since our legs were still feeling fine we continued to follow the blue-painted spots that mark the 66-Lake-Trail route around the edge of the town.

 And these really did feel like edgelands; an indeterminate area that is neither town nor country, we passed through allotment gardens, sewage works, a cemetery, a communist-era housing estate and the obligatory abandoned buildings.
 Also en route was an industrial estate that had obviously suffered with the retreat of industry following the collapse of the GDR and the reunification of Germany.

-With relief we emerged from the forest and into the neat, sedate streets of Bad Saarow, a spa town at the head of a (frozen) lake.
-Ironically, considering the name of the trail we have been following all day, this was the first lake we had seen on our journey so far — but, as if to compensate, it was also the biggest in the region.
+With relief we emerged from the forest into the neat, sedate streets of Bad Saarow, a spa town at the head of the Schmarmützelsee.
+Ironically, considering the name of the trail we had been following all day, this was the first lake we had seen on our journey so far — but, as if to compensate, it was also the biggest in the region.
 After dinner, a few beers and a football match on the hotel room television, we went to bed early, aware that we were only at the halfway point of the walk.

 Those 48 kilometres had dispelled any pre-conceived ideas of Brandenburg as uniform and boring.
-We had clambered up old ski jumps to eat our lunch, walked along deep gorges either mined out of the rocky ground or formed by ancient glaciers, kicked aside the snow to discover the sand of the rolling dunes, and walked alongside farmed fields and through pine forests.
+We had clambered up old ski jumps to eat our lunch, walked along deep gorges either mined out of the rocky ground or formed by ancient glaciers, discovered the sand of the rolling dunes, and walked alongside farmed fields and through pine forests.
 We were also given something of a sense of how people live in the countryside beyond Berlin, whether in a Plattenbau by the waterworks on the edge of Fürstenwalde, a villa in Bad Saarow with a view across the water, or in a small, neat house by the river or at the edge of the forest.

 Unfortunately there is not much information on the 66-Lake-Trail available in English.
 We used the very informative (German language) book “66-Seen-Wanderung” by Manfred Reschke (Trescher Verlag) and the map “Scharmützelsee Bad Saarow und Umgebung” map from the Dr Barthel Verlag.
 Despite these resources, and the fact that, for the most part, the route was well-marked, we did use the smartphone GPS a couple of times to work out exactly where we were in the forest…after the 4,000th pine tree in two days, they all began to look the same.
 See also this useful website.